miurahr/aqtinstall/docs/getting_started.rst

     win64_mingw81 win64_msvc2019_64 win64_msvc2019_arm64

-Notice that this is a very small subset of the architectures listed in the :ref:`Available Qt versions` page.
-If we need to use some architecture that is not on this list, we can use the :ref:`Available Qt versions` page to get a rough idea of what versions support the architecture we want, and then use :ref:`aqt list-qt <list qt command>` to confirm that the architecture is available.
+Notice that this is a very small subset of the architectures listed in the `Available Qt versions`_ wiki page.
+If we need to use some architecture that is not on this list, we can use the `Available Qt versions`_ wiki page to get a rough idea of what versions support the architecture we want, and then use :ref:`aqt list-qt <list qt command>` to confirm that the architecture is available.